1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: 501(c)(3) nonprofit organizations and public or private Pre-K-12 schools with STEM-specific programming serving U.S. students.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: 501(c)(3) nonprofit organizations and public or private Pre-K-12 schools with STEM-specific programming serving U.S. students.
+Confirm the full requirements in the official notice before applying.